 The scoring system is based on 3 components, namely activation control, availability test and margin analysis.
 Each will have a score per CCTU.
-A final score based on a weighted average of the 3 components.
-The weights are to be fine-tuned and fixed by Elia after a parallel run (cf. 5.3).
+The final score will be the weighted average of the 3 components.
+The weights are to be fine-tuned and fixed by Elia after a parallel run (cf. 5.33).
 The meaning of the final score can be interpreted or used in different ways (cf. 4.2.3).
+The weights will be made available to the stakeholders.